 The wood slices were from a tree in my yard therefore they were free.
 All the vintage items I already owned, so no expense there either.
 All the jars I owned, but the ribbon I purchased and the cute labels I made.
 The labels are available for you as a free download at the end of the post.
 I added a memo board I made with a printable you can download to add to your the bar.
 You can see it in the photo below.

-Hot Cocoa Bar DIY:
+Hot Cocoa Bar Signs

 The below photo includes the handmade Rae Dunn inspired block signs.
 You can whip these up in a flash.
 Check out how to make some HERE.
 The blue frame with the joy banner was made by my daughter with her Cricut.
 If you would like the easy instructions please let me know in the comments.
 I will gather all the items to craft your hot cocoa bar at the end of this post.

 Place all of your display items on the bar.
 Once you are happy with the display take off your jars and fill them with the goodies and tie your labels on with ribbon or bakers twine.
 I taped construction paper around the whipped cream can and then added the label with bakers twine.
 I added bakers twine to the vintage cookie cutters too.
-After everything was on the bar I added cedar branches that I cut from my yard, also free.

-Here is a pin for your Christmas Pinterest boards.
+Here is a pin for your Christmas Pinterest boards:

 Next on the tour are two amazing bloggers.
 First is Lia’s Southern Yankee DIY ‘s Hot Cocoa Bar.
 My friend, Lia has been enjoying the south, but it got a wee bit chilly, so she set up her hot cocoa bar early to warm up sipping hot cocoa in front of the fire.
 See more of her post HERE.